Toledo School of Translators: Beginnings

 Another important translator was John of Seville.
 Together with Dominicus Gundissalinus during the early days of the School, he was the main translator from Arabic into Castilian.
 John of Seville translated Secretum Secretorum, a 10th-century Arabic encyclopedic treatise on a wide range of topics, including statecraft, ethics, physiognomy, astrology, alchemy, magic and medicine, which was very influential in Europe during the High Middle Ages.
-He also translated many astrology treatises from al-Fargani, Abu Ma'shar al-Balkhi, al-Kindi, Aḥmad ibn Yusuf, al-Battani, Thābit ibn Qurra, al-Qabisi, etc. In philosophy he produced Latin translations of Ibn Sina (Avicenna), Costa ben Luca's De differentia spiritus et animae, Al-Farabi, Ibn Gabirol (Avicebron), Al-Ghazali, etc. Overall he's known for his intelligent syntheses, combined with his own observations and interpretations, particularly in astrology.
+He also translated many astrology treatises from al-Fargani, Abu Ma'shar al-Balkhi, al-Kindi, Aḥmad ibn Yusuf, al-Battani, Thābit ibn Qurra, al-Qabisi, etc. In philosophy he produced Latin translations of Ibn Sina (Avicenna), Costa ben Luca's De differentia spiritus et animae, Al-Farabi, Ibn Gabirol (Avicebron), Al-Ghazali, etc. Overall he is known for his intelligent syntheses, combined with his own observations and interpretations, particularly in astrology.

 Rudolf of Bruges, a Flemish astronomer and translator from Arabic to Latin, was a pupil of Hermann of Carinthia.
 He translated into Latin the Liber de compositione astrolabii, a major work of Islamic science on the astrolabe, by Maslamah Ibn Ahmad al-Majriti, which he dedicated to his colleague John of Seville.

 Dominicus Gundissalinus is considered to be the first appointed director of the Toledo School of Translators, beginning in 1180.
 At the beginning, Gundissalinus only translated from Greek into Latin or Castilian, as he did not have sufficient knowledge of Arabic.
 He depended on John of Seville for all translations in that language.
 Later in his career Gundissalinus mastered Arabic sufficiently to translate it by himself.
 Unlike his colleagues, he focused exclusively on philosophy, translating Greek and Arabic works and the commentaries of earlier Muslim philosophers of the peninsula.
 Among his important translations is Fons Vitæ (Meqor Hahayim), by the Jewish philosopher ibn Gabirol.
 At one time it was thought to be the work of the Christian scholastic Avicebron.
 Gundissalinus also translated several works of the major Muslim philosophers Avicenna and al-Ghazâlî.
 He is known for frequently eliminating passages and adding his own commentaries, rather than being scrupulously faithful to the originals.

 Michael Scot, a Scotsman who studied at Oxford University and in Paris before settling in Toledo, also worked as a translator during this period.
 He translated Aristotle's works on homocentric spheres, De verificatione motuum coelestium, later used by Roger Bacon, and Historia animalium, 19 books, dated Oct 21, 1220.
 He also translated the works of al-Betrugi (Alpetragius) in 1217, On the Motions of the Heavens, and Averroes' influential commentaries on the scientific works of Aristotle, among many others.